Salishoma/javacertpreps/mainmodule/src/PREPDOCS.md

 Before Java 16,  regular inner class and method-local inner class cannot define anything static, except static final variables, but since Java 16, they are allowed to have static fields that are compiled time constants as members(They can't have static methods though).

+Note the difference between an inner class and a static nested class.
+Inner class means a NON STATIC class defined inside a class.
+Remember:
+- A nested class is any class whose declaration occurs within the body of another class or interface.
+- A top level class is a class that is not a nested class.
+- An inner class is a nested class that is not explicitly or implicitly declared static.
+- A class defined inside an interface is implicitly static.

 ### Nested Interfaces
 An interface that is declared within another interface or class, is known as a nested interface.
 * The nested interface must be public if it is declared inside the interface, but it can have any access modifier if declared within the class.